oimilo/suna/apps/mobile/APP_STORE_COPY.md

 • Gather professional backgrounds and insights

 App Integrations & Automation
-• Connect Prophet to all your favorite apps and tools
+• Connect Kortix to all your favorite apps and tools
-• Prophet can perform actions directly in your connected apps
+• Kortix can perform actions directly in your connected apps
 • Integrate with Gmail, Google Drive, Slack, Notion, Airtable, and more
 • Automate workflows across multiple platforms seamlessly
 • Sync data between applications automatically